How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 Q6: What happens if a directory with the same name already exists?

-A6: git clone will error out.
-Use a different directory name or delete the existing folder before cloning again.
+A6: git clone will fail.
+Specify a different directory name or delete the existing directory.

-Q7: How do I properly clone a repository with submodules?
+Q7: How do I correctly clone a repository with submodules?

 git clone --recursive repository-URL

-Q8: What are some recommended Git GUI tools for Ubuntu?
+Q8: What Git GUI tools are recommended for Ubuntu?

 Q9: How do I switch to another branch after cloning?